David Headley: Trips to Mumbai

 Over the course of 2007, LeT's plot for the Mumbai attacks started to materialize, and the Western-looking Headley was considered the ideal militant to perform reconnaissance missions.
 Using $25,000 supplied to him by Iqbal, Headley opened a Mumbai branch office for Tahawwur Rana's immigration business—which Headley had already used to traffic heroin—as a front company.
 Between 2007 and 2008, Headley made five trips to Mumbai, scouting local landmarks where LeT terrorists would carry out the multi-pronged attack.
 Headley stayed at the Taj Palace Hotel—identified by Iqbal and Mir as their main target—and surveyed the building using his ISI training, shooting hours of video during in-house tours.

 Iqbal and Mir were emboldened by Headley's intelligence and decided to make their attack more ambitious in scale.
 As they expanded their list of targets, Headley scouted the Oberoi Trident Hotel, the Leopold Cafe, and the Chhatrapati Shivaji Terminus.
 When LeT decided to target the Nariman House, a Jewish community center, Headley visited the location posing as a Jew.
 Headley also took boat tours to look for places where the attackers could reach the city through the waterfront; he found a landing location at a fishermen's slum in the Colaba area of southern Mumbai, where he gathered GPS coordinates.
 For the maritime reconnaissance, Headley received assistance from a frogman in the Pakistan Navy.

-Headley lived the high life during his time in Mumbai, and developed a rapport with the very people he was planning to help attack.
-He joined an upscale gym, frequented nightclubs, and befriended Rahul Bhatt, the son of Bollywood director Mahesh Bhatt, who guided him through the city's party scene.
-During his stay at the Taj Hotel, Headley acquainted himself with the hotel's staff, reportedly praising the building's architecture.
-In Colaba, he reportedly tried to attract a young café proprietor.